saurabh1294/schedule-app/README.md

 If running on Linux
 * combine the above 2 commands like :- nodemon server/server.js --watch server& && ng serve --proxy-config proxy.config.json

+Assumptions of this application:

+* If the json response attribute 'deviationFromTimetable' < 0, the corresponding bus is late
+* If the json response attribute 'deviationFromTimetable' > 0, the corresponding bus is early
+* If the json response attribute 'deviationFromTimetable' = 0, the corresponding bus is on time
+* If the json response attribute 'deviationFromTimetable' = null, the corresponding bus timing is shown as UNKNOWN in the table